 Since the late 1980s Chris has been president of Atlanta Area Friends of Folk Music.
 As Vice-President of the Atlanta Celtic Festival in the 1990s, he helped the festival evolve from a small local event to one of international repute by attracting world-famous Celtic music recording artists as headliners.

-These days, when not working as a human resources professional at Emory University in Oxford, Carol is completing formal training to become a certified Music Therapist.
-She is Interested in a variety of musical genres and a multi-instrumentalist, Carol enjoys the different flavors of music in Redwine Jam.
+Carol is a human resources professional at Emory University in Oxford and a certified Music Therapist.
+A multi-instrumentalist interested in a variety of musical genres, Carol enjoys the different flavors of music in Redwine Jam.

 Skip Romaner has always had music as a central part of his life.
 He played flute in the 4th grade orchestra, and played alto sax in a jazz dance band in his early teens.
 His brother played trumpet, his mom and sister played piano, and all have many wonderful memories of their little family orchestra.
 At the University of Oklahoma, Skip started playing guitar and immediately fell in love with acoustic, folk and bluegrass music.
 Because there were always too many guitar players and not enough bass players, he also started playing upright and electric bass.